agrasthnaman/SpiritsVault/spirits-vault/README.md

 ## Architecture

-This application follows a modular, domain-driven approach with clean architecture principles:
+This project is currently being restructured to follow a modular, domain-driven approach with clean architecture principles.
+The target architecture is:

 ```
 src/